Killeroo/SC4Parser/README.md

   - [TerrainMap Subfile](https://github.com/sebamarynissen/sc4/blob/227aecdd01fedd78059a4114e6b0a1e9b6bd50a0/lib/terrain-map.js#L19) (*Fully Implemented*)

 # Getting started
-Once the library is built and referenced by your project it should be fairly straightforward to use.
+Once the library is built (or [downloaded](https://github.com/Killeroo/SC4Parser/releases/latest)) and referenced by your project (when using Visual Studio have a look [here](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-add-or-remove-references-by-using-the-reference-manager?view=vs-2019#add-a-reference)) it should be fairly straightforward to use.
 The first thing you need to do is load the SimCity 4 save game:
 ```
 SC4SaveFile savegame = new SC4SaveFile(@"C:\Path\To\Save\Game.sc4");
 ```